Apply for Services

 - A separate application for each person if you are applying for Couples Counseling

 - A contact name for the doctor or agency if you were referred to the CPSD

 - Your deadline for services, if applicable

 We are not currently accepting:

 - Requests for medications management and/or prescribing medications

-Click here to apply online.
-Important: CPSD only accepts applications with all forms completed.
-CPSD does not review applications immediately.
+Apply Online Important: CPSD only accepts applications with all forms completed.
+We do not review applications immediately.